auditdrivencrypto/secure-channel/prior-art.md

 establishing private connections to each of them.
 When Alice or Bob send encrypted data, they send it to Mallory, who decrypts it, reads and possibly alters the plaintext, and reencrypts it the other party.
-Thus Mallory can read and alter all the data sent by Alice or Bob, who do not have anyway to know they are the victums of a middleman.
+Thus Mallory can read and alter all the data sent by Alice or Bob, who do not have anyway to know they are the victims of a middleman.

 * middleman can read and alter plaintext arbitarily.

 ### Replay attack on a private-stream.

-Rodger eaves drops on Alice and Bob's conversation, and then later connects to Bob and resends what Alice sent a previous time.
+Rodger eavesdrops on Alice and Bob's conversation, and then later connects to Bob and resends what Alice sent the previous time.

 Rodger sends the first packet Alice sent, which was the key exchange and nonce,